Bladder Stone Removal

 4. Cystoscopy: This involves the use of - a slender tube with a camera (cystoscope) inserted into the urethra and bladder so as to be able to look directly for stones.

-Types of Bladder Stones Removal Surgeries
+Types of Bladder Stones Removal Surgery and Treatment

 Bladder stone removal can be done through two main types of procedures, depending on the size and number of stones: cystolitholapaxy and open surgery.